davidmatthew-ie/website/content/posts/2025/musicxml-part-2.md

 ## Summary

 In this tutorial we covered clefs, voices and staves (including the concept of 'backing up' duration within our score) and three different types of musical directions - wedges, words and dynamics.
-In the next part of the series, we'll delve into ties, beams, a little bit of layout, and how MusicXML can accommodate the MIDI standard.
+In [the next part of the series](/a-musicxml-tutorial-part-3-rests-ties-tuplets-beams-barlines/), we'll wrap up our example score and explore barlines, beams, ties, tuplets and rests.